-Gently hold Kitty's paw in one hand and with your thumb on top of the paw and forefinger on the pad gently squeeze your thumb and finger together.
-This will push the claw cear of the fur so it can easily be seen.
+Gently hold your kitty's paw in one hand and with your thumb on top of the paw and your forefinger on the pad, gently squeeze your thumb and finger together.
+This will push the claw clear of the fur so it can easily be seen.
 You will notice that the inside of the claw is pink near its base.
 This is living tissue that you do not want to cut.
 Trim only the clear tip of the nail.
 Do not clip the area where pink tissue is visible nor the slightly opaque region that outlines the pink tissue.
 This will avoid cutting into areas that would be painful or bleed.
 The desired effect is simply to blunt the claw tip.
 Many different types of nail trimmers are available in pet stores, but I find human toenail clippers easy and effective to use.

-If by now you're rolling on the floor laughing because you know your cat isn't about to let you trim her claws, here are a couple of guidelines that will help make this a possibility: Patience and preparation.
+If by now you're rolling on the floor laughing because you know your cat isn't about to let you trim her claws, here are a couple of guidelines that will help make this a possibility: patience and preparation.

 Rushing into a full-scale claw trimming is a foolhardy move unless you're really into operatic drama and traumatic events.
 As you well know, cats hate to be restrained.
 And they don't like you fooling with their paws, which comes across as threatening.
-After all, their claws are a major tool for survival, and Kitty may consider your motives suspect.
+After all, their claws are a major tool for survival, and your kitty may consider your motives suspect.

-For a more detailed explanation and pictures of how to trim your cat's claws click here.
+For a more detailed explanation and pictures of how to trim your cat's claws, click here.